 - Distinctive natural harbour

-- Associated with authors and artists inspired by its remoteness and rugged beauty
+- Associated with authors and artists, including Thomas Hardy, who was inspired by its remoteness and rugged beauty

 - Abundant in wildlife, dramatic walks and historic features

 The landscape, coastline and quaint old buildings are undoubtedly the main attraction of the local area.
 These are made all the more interesting with local potteries, art galleries and the Museum of Witchcraft.
 Also nearby is sacred site Saint Nectan’s Glen where the River Trevillet has created a magnificent 60 foot waterfall cascading into a beautiful valley.

 The area also has a number of gorgeous churches, most dating from Norman times and there are plenty of good walks into the beautiful countryside that start in the village.